lschierer/RUT/packages/luke/log/fiction/Harry_Potter/Reading_the_Books/Other_Works.md

 ---

-title: "title="Harry Potter and the Request for Help: Works Cited""
+title: "Harry Potter and the Request for Help: Works Cited"
-date:
+date: Wed Jun 17 14:45:24 2020 -0400
 layout: rut
 ---